Health Insurance Advice for Internationals Living in the Philippines

-Best Health Insurance for Americans in the Philippines
+Best Health Insurance Companies for Americans in the Philippines

 For US citizens looking for global health insurance that has an unlimited policy maximum, excellent service, and premium benefits, another plan option is the GeoBlue Xplorer.
 The GeoBlue Xplorer health plan is a great plan for US citizens who live in the Philippines for either business, leisure, and/or study.
 If you leave home for six months or more, your health and financial security are at serious risk because of significant gaps in most available insurance coverage and services.
 This risk is only heightened by limited knowledge of health and safety hazards around the world, including medical treatment from unfamiliar providers.
 For other Expats in the Philippines, we would suggest reading Expatriate Health Insurance Questions and Answers.

 How Routine Filipino Doctor Visits Work

 If flexibility is a priority for you in healthcare, you’ll love how routine doctor visits work in the Philippines.
 You don’t need to make an appointment to see a doctor.
 You simply show up during their scheduled clinic hours and wait your turn.
 Normally you’re seen in a very reasonable amount of time, in an hour or less.
 However, wait times are generally longer at public clinics and hospitals compared to private facilities.
 Note that in many offices where appointments are an option, they’re designed for routine follow-up health care and non-urgent matters and you may have to wait several weeks to get a spot.